-We’re big fans of speed because, as it’s been widely proved, speed makes all the difference: better UX for your users, higher SEO rankings, improved click-through rate.
-But speed isn’t important only for the visible part of your WooCommerce store (aka the fronted).
-Speed can also affect how you manage it, how smoothly and quickly you’ll be able to make changes “behind the scene”, how efficiently you’ll be able to work in your admin panel (aka the backend).
+We’re big fans of speed because, as it’s been widely proved, speed makes all the difference: better UX for your users, higher SEO rankings, and improved click-through rate.
+But speed isn’t important only for the visible part of your WooCommerce store (aka the front end).
+Speed up WooCommerce admin, and you can also affect how you manage it, how smoothly and quickly you’ll be able to make changes “behind the scene”, and how efficiently you’ll be able to work in your admin panel (aka the backend).

 So, this time, I’d like to focus on this part of your WooCommerce store.
 Thanks to WordPress developer and Codeable expert Nabeel Molham, I’ll go through some of the most common issues that might be causing your WooCommerce admin panel to lag and provide tips on how to fix them.

-But before that, there’s something you should do…
+But before you try to speed up the WooCommerce backend, there’s something you should do.

-Before any fix, or improvement work with software there’s always a step 0 that you need to take, otherwise, your work will be of less impact, if not useless to an extent.
-And when it comes to WooCommerce, this preliminary tasks you’re strongly suggested to take is updating your store to its latest available releases.
+Before any fix or improvement work with software, there’s always a step 0 that you need to take.
+Otherwise, your work to speed up WooCommerce admin will be of less impact, if not useless to an extent.
+And when it comes to WooCommerce, this preliminary task you’re strongly suggested to take is updating your store to its latest available releases.
 The benefits of keeping your WooCommerce and website up-to-date have already been discussed.

-It’s only after you’re sure all of WordPress core files, the WooCommerce plugin along with all other plugins, and your theme as well are at their latest stable release that you can start working on fixing and improving your slow WooCommerce backed.
+It’s only after you’re sure all of WordPress core files, the WooCommerce plugin along with all other plugins, and your theme as well are at their latest stable release that you can start working to fix and speed up WooCommerce backend.

-I said properly configured because wrong setups within W3 Total Cache, one of the most famous WordPress caching plugin, could lead you to very slow pages both on your frontend and backend.
+I said properly configured because wrong setups within W3 Total Cache, one of the most famous WordPress caching plugins, could lead you to very slow pages both on your front and back end.
 As Nabeel explains:

 If you’re using W3 Total Cache, based on your specific WooCommerce builds and features, it sometimes might get you a slow backend because of the ‘Object caching’ feature.
-If you’re seeing that happening, I’d suggest to simply disable the object caching option in that plugin so that your backend will almost immediately have some performance boost out of it.
+If you’re seeing that happening, I’d suggest simply disabling the object caching option in that plugin so that you’ll almost immediately speed up your WooCommerce admin backend noticeably.

 As a good alternative, Nabeel suggests giving WP Rocket a try: